Counting integer points on quadrics with arithmetic weights: Introduction

 Here $I_q(n,\bs{c}')$ is an exponential integral, $F^{-1}$ is the quadratic form dual to $F$, and $T(m,n;q)$ is a certain one-dimensional exponential sum of modulus $q$ which, on average, admits square-root cancellation (for fixed $m$, say).
 The derivatives $\frac{\partial^j}{\partial n^j}I_q(n,\bs{c}')$ depend polynomially on $X/q$, and determining how to control them is one of the main challenges we shall face.

 Using Deligne's bound for $\lambda(n)$ and the bound $I_q(n,\bs{c}') \ll 1$, we see that the sum in ~\eqref{eq:intro} is $O(X^{2+\ve}).$ This will be our starting point, and our objective is to make some saving in the $n$-sum.
-In this endeavour, three not unrelated strategies present themselves: exploiting cancellation from sums of Hecke eigenvalues, Mellin inversion, and the Voronoi summation formula.
-We shall make use of all three methods to successfully analyse the $n$-sum.
+The analysis differs according to the vanishing of $F^{-1}(0,\bs{c}')$.